devbisme/kicad-3rd-party-tools/README.md

 highlight a specific reference or all components in a group on a visual rendering of pcb.
 Script works both as Pcbnew action plugin and as a command line tool.

+- [KiCad JLCPCB BOM Plugin](https://github.com/urish/kicad-jlcpcb-bom-plugin) Eschema plugin to produce BOM compatible with JLCPCB SMT Assembly BOM format.
+Also includes a script to convert the Footprint Position file into the format required by JLCPCB.

 ## PCB Layout Tools